Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Use my best hot weather hiking tips to keep yourself comfortable and safe on a sun scorched, dusty trail.

-Because how to hike in hot weather isn't just a simple matter of wearing less layers.
+Because how to hike in hot weather isn't just a simple matter of wearing fewer layers or donning a hiking hat.

 If you haven't already figured it out, you will once a hot, dry breeze washes over you: